AdobeDocs/campaign-standard.de-DE/help/sending/using/design-and-personalize.md

 * Minimieren Sie den Code.

-Testen Sie alle Änderungen vor dem endgültigen Senden..
+Testen Sie alle Änderungen vor dem endgültigen Senden.

 In Adobe Campaign ist die standardmäßige Maximalgröße einer E-Mail mit **100 MB** festgelegt. <!--This limit enables to prevent any error that could indefinitely increase the size of an email, which can lead to a system crash.-->